-A recent study in the journal Circulation found that drinking 3 to 5 cups of coffee a day can help prevent premature death from a number of diseases.
+A recent study in the journal Circulation found that drinking a few cups of coffee a day can help prevent premature death from a number of diseases.
 The caffeine and antioxidants in regular coffee, as well as the natural chemical compounds in both regular and decaffeinated coffee, have health benefits.

 Here are 10 health benefits in a cup of coffee:

 1. It boosts productivity and creates community.
 Whether you’re at home, at work or in a coffee shop, coffee brings people together.
 Getting together over coffee makes people more supportive of each other.

 2. It keeps teenagers out of trouble.
 According to consumer analyst Kevin Osborn, parents view their teens’ coffee drinking as the “least of possible evils”.

 3. The cognitive enhancing properties in coffee keep us alert and focused.
 It improves reaction time and reduces the risks of accidents.

 4. The brew helps us look at the bright side of life and it makes us feel happy.
 It stimulates parts of the brain that is connected to positive thinking.

 5. It can prevent depression and lower the risk of suicide.

 6. It gives you the energy to workout.
 Caffeinated coffee increases body metabolism and helps burn fat.
 The caffeine in coffee breaks down fat cells from fat tissues and releases fatty acids in the bloodstream – giving you the fuel to get up and go.
 Have a coffee before going to the gym!

 7. The compounds in coffee can help lower the risk of developing Type 2 diabetes.